MEET OUR AFFILIATES

 What kind of difference?
-Thanks to the tremendous participation in the 2008, 2009, 2010, 2011, 2012 & 2013 White Ribbon Day Campaigns, we are changing the dialogue in relationships, households and communities everywhere.
+Thanks to the tremendous participation in the every year of the White Ribbon Day Campaigns since 2008, we are changing the dialogue in relationships, households and communities everywhere.
 We are excited by the possibilities that will come from this year’s campaign!

 We have again chosen to focus this year’s WRD Campaign on men’s violence against women in a human rights framework.
 By doing so, we encourage identification and examination of the causes of and contributing factors to violence against women.
 We also draw attention to a continuum of violence across the world that targets women and girls.
 Simultaneously, we hope to deepen our understanding of how racism, heterosexism and homophobia, and the other isms manifest and contribute to sexual assault and domestic violence where victims are women and girls and where victims are people of color, GLBTQ victims, elder victims, victims with disabilities and male victims.